 Real estate transactions are incredibly complicated.
 Not every lawyer has the track record and experience needed for these matters.
 That’s why you need Mazzoni Valvano Szewczyk & Karam.
 With extensive knowledge of Pennsylvania’s real estate laws, our attorneys will make sure you understand the process and negotiate a fair deal.

-If you live in Northeastern Pennsylvania and are in the middle of a real estate transaction, now is the time to get a Scranton real estate lawyer on your side.
+If you live in Northeastern Pennsylvania and are in the middle of a residential real estate transaction, now is the time to get a Scranton real estate lawyer on your side.
 Put your trust in a law firm that puts your needs first.
 If you live in Lackawanna, Luzerne, Wayne, Monroe, and surrounding counties, contact Mazzoni Valvano Szewczyk & Karam for a free consultation today.

 Put your trust in a law firm that puts your best interests first.
 We offer a free case evaluation to all potential clients.

 Free Consultation.
 No Obligation.
 Fast Reply.
 Find out how we can help you.